Year-end tax planning for employers and employees

 We outline what employers and employees can do before the end of the UK tax year to make the most of the available allowances and reliefs open to them.

 The amount of tax deducted from an employee’s salary depends on their Pay As You Earn (PAYE) code.
-This code is issued by HMRC and is based on the individual’s personal allowances, with appropriate adjustments for any benefits and deductible amounts, such as pension contributions.
+This code is issued by HM Revenue & Customs (HMRC) and is based on the individual’s personal allowances, with appropriate adjustments for any benefits and deductible amounts, such as pension contributions.
 This information is increasingly being updated in real time, with tax codes changing in-year as employers and employees report changes – such as new benefits – to HMRC.

-If you are both employed and self-employed, or have more than one employment, you may be paying excess NICs.
-You can defer the excess NICs, and should normally apply by 5 April 2022 for deferment in 2022-23.
+If you are both employed and self-employed, or have more than one employment, you may be paying excess National Insurance contributions (NICs).
+You can defer the excess NICs, and should normally apply by 5 April 2023 for deferment in 2023-24.
+If NICs have been overpaid, then you will need to apply to HMRC for this to be refunded.

 Top tips for employees